 - Your program-approved verifier will inspect the infrastructure for compliance at first and second inspections.
 You will receive your incentive with your whole-home incentive check at project completion.

-Energy Trust provides incentives to builders to reduce the installation cost of verified infrastructure for solar ready electric systems.
-A builder can qualify for a maximum incentive of $200 per home.
+Energy Trust provides a maximum incentive of $200 per home to builders to reduce the installation cost of verified infrastructure for solar ready electric systems.

-Sites with a Total Solar Resource Fraction (TSRF) of 80 percent or above will qualify for an incentive.
+Sites with a Total Solar Resource Fraction (TSRF) of 80% or above will qualify for an incentive.
 A site’s solar resource is evaluated using an approved shade analysis tool or a prescriptive method.
 Refer to Section 1.10 of the requirements for further information.